 Ledger wallet offers cold storage of assets by generating and storing private keys of the wallet offline.

 On top of it, Nano Ledger S can be integrated with other wallets to utilize ERC20 tokens.

 It is evident that the company management does everything to make its services user-friendly, so the price of the wallet has dropped by half since it was introduced to the market for the first time.

 At the moment this wallet costs $59 and is considered the most affordable offline wallet.

 This is the superhero that we all deserve!

-So before learning how to use Ledger Nano S let’s find out how this wallet is able to resist hacker attacks.
+So before learning how to use Ledger Nano S, let’s find out how this wallet is able to resist hacker attacks.

-To guarantee maximum security of Ledger Nano S wallets, it uses dual chip architecture, which goes along with CC EAL5+ certification.
+When comparing Ledger Nano S VS KeepKey, it is important to say that to guarantee maximum security of Ledger wallet, it uses dual-chip architecture, which goes along with CC EAL5+ certification.
 In addition, it has a pin code with up to 8 digits.
 You need to enter it every time you connect the wallet to your computer.
-If you want to protect your Ledger wallet from viruses and infected software, processes of restoration and initialization must be conducted solely in a closed environment.
+All of these features make your Ledger safe.

 Finally, Nano Ledger S requires a security card or a two-factor verification on the smartphone side.